LLNL/Caliper/README.md

 The _Caliper context_ is the set of all active attribute/value pairs.
 Use the `begin()`, `end()` and `set()` methods to set, unset and modify context values.
+The `begin()` and `set()` methods are overloaded for common data types (strings, integers, and floating point).

+* `cali::Annotation::begin(value)` puts `value` into the context for the given annotation attribute.
+The value is appended to the current values of the attribute, which allows you to create hierarchies (as in the "phase" annotation in the example).

+* `cali::Annotation::set(value)` sets the value of the annotation attribute to `value`.
+It overwrites the current value of the annotation attribute on the same hierarchy level.

+* `cali::Annotation::end()` removes the innermost value of the given annotation attribute from the context.
+It is the user's responsibility to nest `begin()`/`set()` and `end()` calls correctly.

 ### Build and link annotated programs

+To build a program with Caliper annotations, link it with the Caliper libraries.
+At this point, the Caliper libraries are built statically.
+Therefore, all Caliper modules must be explicitly linked to the annotated program.
+The full list and order of the libraries is the following:

+    CALIPER_LIBS = -L$(CALIPER_DIR)/lib -lcaliper -lcaliper-services \ -lcaliper-callpath -lcaliper-csv -lcaliper-debug -lcaliper-recorder -lcaliper-ompt -lcaliper-pthread -lcaliper-timestamp -lcaliper -lcaliper-common

+Depending on the configuration, you might need to omit the OMPT (`-lcaliper-ompt`) or the callpath module (`-lcaliper-callpath`).

+Also, because Caliper is written in C++11, all source files with Caliper annotations must be compiled in C++11 mode (typically by using the `-std=c++11` compiler flag).

+### Run the program

+### Runtime configuration